ray-project/ray/doc/source/data/batch_inference.rst

   How batch inference fits into the bigger picture of training and prediction AI models.

-To learn more about Ray and batch inference, check out the following resources:
+To learn more about Ray and batch inference, check out the following tutorials and examples:

 .. panels::
     :container: container pb-3